1460P Bias and Hate Related Procedures and Protocols

 This protocol and reporting procedure should be used by anyone who is victimized by or witnesses an incident that may be a hate crime or incident of bias that would have a serious impact on groups or individuals because of their race, color, religion, ethnic or national origin, gender expression, sex, age, disability, or sexual orientation.

 Reporting.
-Persons who experience, witness, or have knowledge of a possible hate crime or bias incident should report the crime or incident immediately to the vice president of diversity (VPD) or the vice president of student services (VPSS).
+Persons who experience, witness, or have knowledge of a possible hate crime or bias incident should report the crime or incident immediately to the vice president of equity and pluralism (VPEP) or the vice president of student affairs (VPSA).
 An incident involving the personal safety or endangerment of individuals, groups, or facilities, should be reported immediately to Bellevue College public safety and/or the Bellevue police department.

 Members of the campus community who believe they are victims of a bias-motivated incident or crime should immediately report the incident.
 Although reporting is not required, it is strongly encouraged.
 Immediate reporting is an important factor in successful investigation and prosecution of hate crimes.
 While persons affected or victims are not required to pursue prosecution just because they report a crime, the reporting of a bias-motivated incident or hate crime may prevent others from being affected.

-Any incident should be reported to the VPD or the VPSS, or in cases of physical threats or after-hours to the Public Safety Department, who will contact the VPD and VPSS.
-VPD will convene the response team within 24 hours.
-In the event the VPD is not available the VPSS will convene the Incident Response and Support Team.
+Any incident should be reported to the VPEP or the VPSA, or in cases of physical threats or after-hours to the Public Safety Department, who will contact the VPEP and VPSA.
+VPEP will convene the response team within 24 hours.
+In the event the VPEP is not available the VPSA will convene the Incident Response and Support Team.

 The following notification protocol will be used 24 hours a day/7 days a week.
-During regular business hours, the VPD or the VPSS, or public safety, should be notified immediately of any incidents that may constitute hate crimes or bias incidents.
+During regular business hours, the VPEP or the VPSA, or public safety, should be notified immediately of any incidents that may constitute hate crimes or bias incidents.

-During evening and weekend hours, public safety should be contacted, who will report the situation to the director of public safety and the VPD or the VPSS, if the VPD is unavailable, and VP of administrative services.
-The VPD shall initiate the campus response process.
+During evening and weekend hours, public safety should be contacted, who will report the situation to the director of public safety and the VPEP or the VPSA, if the VPEP is unavailable, and VP of administrative services.
+The VPEP shall initiate the campus response process.

 Immediate Action.
 Initial respondents (from the above list) to the incident should (1) assess and determine the need for emergency services, which may include emergency medical or psychological treatment; (2) determine if there continues to be a threat to parties involved and provide appropriate protection to the targeted individual or group through public safety.